Allegheny-ComputerScience-600-Sum2022/cmpsc-600-senior-thesis-proposal/proposal.md

 # Conclusion

 Provide a summary of your proposed research and suggest the impact that it may have on the discipline of computer science.
+In addition, this section should discuss potential ethical implications or harms which arise from pursuing or implementing this project.
+This is your opportunity to think ahead and contemplate potential misuse or other impacts that any project implies -- no matter how seemingly benign.

 If possible, you may also suggest some areas for future research.

 # References